Uzbekistan national football team: 2010s

-In the 2011 Asian Cup, Uzbekistan ended in fourth place, their all-time best result in the tournament.
+In the 2011 AFC Asian Cup, Uzbekistan ended in fourth place, their all-time best result in the tournament.
 After getting past the group stage and quarter-finals, the Uzbek team lost their first opportunity to reach the Asian Cup final when Australia thrashed them 6–0 in the semi-final game.
 Several days later, they were defeated again by South Korea in the third place match 3–2.

-In qualification for the 2014 World Cup, Uzbekistan advanced to Asia's fourth round after winning their group in the third round over Japan.
+In qualification for the 2014 FIFA World Cup, Uzbekistan advanced to Asia's fourth round after winning their group in the third round over Japan.
 Uzbekistan finished with 16 points (five wins and one draw), more than any other team in the third round, including an impressive 1–0 away win against Japan.
 In the fourth round, Uzbekistan finished third in Group A behind Iran and South Korea, and lost to South Korea (14 points) on goal difference, and would eventually play Jordan in the fifth round to determine the AFC participant in the intercontinental play-off.
 On 10 September 2013, with the two teams drawn at the end of the second leg, Jordan eventually progressed to the intercontinental play-off after winning 9–8 on penalties.

 In the 2015 Asian Cup, Uzbekistan advanced to the quarter-finals after finishing as runners-up in Group B, won by China.
 The team was knocked out of the tournament in the quarter-finals after losing 2–0 in extra time to South Korea.

-Uzbekistan continued their quest to head to the World Cup during 2018 World Cup qualification, but their campaign had been shattered with a 4–2 defeat to North Korea.
+Uzbekistan continued their quest to head to the World Cup during 2018 FIFA World Cup qualification, but their campaign had been shattered with a 4–2 defeat to North Korea.
 However, the Uzbeks soon bounced back and won the last remaining matches to top the group and qualified to the 2019 AFC Asian Cup as well as the last round.
 Once again, Uzbekistan in the last round, missed an opportunity when they finished fourth, behind Iran, South Korea and Syria, when Uzbekistan could only manage a 0–0 draw to the South Koreans in the last match.